arthurfiorette/axios-cache-interceptor/docs/pages/installing.md

 Below you can check what version of this package is supported by your version of axios.
 **But that does not mean that it won't work.**.
 Axios had many "breaking changes" made with type declarations.
-But remember, new features, bug fixes and etc only comes with newer versions.
+But remember, new features and bug fixes only comes with newer versions.
 Please keep your dependencies up to date <3.

-> **Note**: Axios is not setup as a peer dependency, because axios has a non-stable
+> **Note**: Axios is not defined as a `peerDependency`, because it has a non-stable semver version (0.x.y).
-> version (0.x.y).
 > [See #145 (Comment)](https://github.com/arthurfiorette/axios-cache-interceptor/issues/145#issuecomment-1042710481)

 | [Axios Cache Interceptor](https://github.com/arthurfiorette/axios-cache-interceptor/releases) | [Axios](https://github.com/axios/axios/releases) |